-With over twelve years of field engagement, YWAM MS has collaborated with key stakeholders in the nation to deliver nearly 2 million critical health and training services to some of the most remote communities in the world.
+Over twelve years of field engagement, we have collaborated with key stakeholders in Papua New Guinea (PNG) to deliver nearly 2 million critical health and training services to some of the most remote communities in the world.

-As we develop these outreaches from the Jetty, the following volunteers will be needed:
+With the variety of outreach opportunities in 2023, the following volunteers will be needed:

 - Dental assistants

 If you’re keen to journey with us in this season and register interest for upcoming outreaches in Papua New Guinea, please complete this form.

 “It was an inspiring, heartwarming time and I am leaving feeling that together we have made a difference!”

 “It was the most amazing and rewarding experience of my nursery, midwifery career.
 I have made some life long friends.”

 – Helen, Midwife, Australia

 “I appreciate the level of professionalism we manage the vessel under.
 This vessel is managed at a high standard and a lot can be learned.
 We drive to have a high level of outcome, no one just “shows up.”
 There are multiple interests from others in what we are trying to achieve, so therefore we work very efficiently.”

 – Matt, Deck Officer, Australia